AsteriodBlues/LuminaDex/README.md

 **Sprite Rendering Optimization** - Integrated Nuke for efficient image loading, implemented sprite pooling for memory efficiency, added physics-based animations, and reduced loading times by 60%.

 **Neural Flow Network World Map** - Revolutionary interface design where regions exist as living neural nodes with energy flows, companion interactions, and real-time data streams between regions.

+**Modern Launch Experience** - Professional animated splash screen with smooth transitions, featuring the LuminaDex logo animation and seamless integration with the main application interface.

+**App Icon Design** - Beautiful gradient app icon with the LuminaDex 'LD' monogram, designed for all iOS sizes with perfect rendering at every resolution.

 ### Future Development
 We're actively working on new features to enhance the LuminaDex experience.
 Stay tuned for exciting updates!